sj422159/Instagram-Reel-to-Socialverse-Video-Uploader/README.md

 4. **Download the Instagram reel**:

    - The script will prompt you for the **Instagram Reel URL**, **video title**, and **category ID**.
+5.  **Additional Setup**:

+   - Make a downloads folder inside the directory.
 ---

 ## 🚀 Usage